2D vs 3D Floor Plans: Which Does Your Listing Need?

 When a 3D floor plan earns its cost

-The listing is a new build or an off-the-plan sale.
-This is where 3D is not just better; it is the only option.
-If the property isn't built yet, there is nothing to photograph.
-A 3D floor plan produced from the architectural plans gives buyers a furnished, realistic view of what they are buying.
-Combined with a 3D video render, it creates a complete marketing picture before a single brick has been laid.
+The listing is a new build or off-the-plan.
+Here, 3D is the only real option.
+If the property isn't built, there is nothing to photograph.
+A 3D floor plan produced from the architectural plans gives buyers a furnished, realistic view of what they are buying, and paired with a 3D video render it builds a full marketing picture before a single brick is laid.

 The third option most agents are not using yet